-Repeated and prolonged contact of cement and/or its pastes on moist skin (due to sweat or humidity) can cause irritation and/or dermatitis [Reference (4)].
+Repeated and prolonged contact of the mixture and/or its paste on wet skin (due to sweat or humidity) can cause irritation and/dermatitis [Reference (4)].

-Both cement and cement pastes, in case of prolonged contact with the skin, may cause sensitization and/or allergic reaction in some individuals due to the presence, in traces, of chromium (VI) salts; if necessary, this effect can be diminished by adding a specific reducing agent to keep the level of soluble chromium (VI) below the limit of 0.0002% (2 ppm) of the total dry weight of the cement itself, in accordance with the legislation specified under Section 15 [Reference (3)].
+In case of prolonged contact with the skin, both the mixture and its paste may cause sensitization and/or allergic reaction in some individuals due to the presence of traces of chromium VI salts; if necessary, the effect can be diminished by adding a specific reducing agent to keep the content of soluble chromium VI in concentrations of less than 0.0002% (2 ppm) of the total dry weight, in compliance with the regulatory provisions referred to in Subsection 15.1 [Reference (3)].

-If large amounts are ingested, cement may cause ulcerations of the digestive system.
+If swallowed in significant quantity, the mixture may cause ulcerations of the digestive system.

-Under normal conditions of use, cement and cement pastes do not pose any particular risks to the environment, as long as the recommendations provided under Sections 6, 8, 12 and 13 are followed.
+Under normal conditions of use, the mixture and its paste do not present any particular risks for the environment, subject to compliance with the recommendations given under Sections 6, 8, 12 and 13 below.

-The cement does not meet the criteria for PBT or vPvB, in accordance with Annex XIII of Regulation 1907/2006/EC "REACH".
+The mixture does not meet the criteria for PBT or vPvB, pursuant to Annex XIII of Regulation 1907/2006/EC "REACH".